 Plans aren't required to include dental or vision coverage for adults, but a plan can choose to include these benefits as part of its coverage.
-Check a plan's SBC to learn if the plan includes dental or vision coverage for adults.
+Check a plan's Summary of Benefits and Coverage (SBC) to learn if the plan includes dental or vision coverage for adults.